Discover San Francisco : Neighborhoods of San Francisco

 The first Japanese arrived in the city in the early 1860s, but it wasn't until 1906, after the terrible earthquake that devastated San Francisco and forced them to leave their destroyed homes, that they regrouped in this part of the city.
 They built places of prayer and opened restaurants and stores typical of their homeland.
 Japantown, or rather Nihonmachi, was born!
 Unfortunately, the Second World War opened a sad chapter in the history of the Japanese-American community.
 The American army sided with the Allies in the battle against Hitler and Japan.
 Japan was declared enemy number one after the attacks on Pearl Harbor, which triggered America's entry into the war.
 Japanese Americans were to pay an unjust price.
 Executive Order 9066 issued by President Roosevelt in February 1942 ordered the rounding-up of all residents of Japanese descent and their internment in isolation camps.
 This was a terrible blow to the entire community, and the American government had to work long and hard to rehabilitate its humiliated and unjustly detained citizens after the end of the conflict.
 Little by little, Japanese-Americans resettled in Japantown, and it was the opening of the Japan Center in 1968 that marked this return.
 Today, it's a quiet district with an old-fashioned charm, where you can find Japanese books, food and handicrafts among the many sushi and traditional restaurants.
 The highlight of Nihonmachi is the annual Cherry Blossom Festival in April, one of the biggest Japanese events in California.
 For two weekends, all kinds of festivities take place in the streets of Japantown, the most spectacular being the parade of floats in the grand finale.
 While you're in Japantown, you'll want to check out Saint Mary's of the Assumption Cathedral.
 Built in 1971, it's a concrete masterpiece and an architectural feat.
 Not to be missed.

 Marina & Cow Hollow.
 At the foot of Pacific Heights hill, the Marina & Cow Hollow district juts out into the bay.
 It's a strip of land between the marina proper, Pacific Heights to the south, the Presidio to the west and Russian Hill to the east.
 It's an affluent neighborhood, popular with San Francisco's well-connected young executives in their thirties, otherwise known as yuppies(young urban professionals) in local parlance.
 It's a man-made area, created for the Panama Pacific Exposition of 1915 to celebrate San Francisco's renewal after the great earthquake of 1906.
 An American-style polder, it's also an area of particularly high seismic hazard.
 Union Street is home to most of the district's stores.
 It's a pleasant street for shopping.
-Around it, a host of bars and a few restaurants complete the picture of this lively but more residential district as you approach the marina and bay, north of Lombard Street.
-The nightlife here is very bar-rich, but some San Franciscans don't appreciate the slightly "showy" feel of the establishments and the locals who frequent them.
+Around it, a host of bars and a few restaurants complete the picture of this lively neighborhood, which becomes more residential the closer you get to the marina and bay, north of Lombard Street.
+The nightlife here is rich in bars, but some San Franciscans don't appreciate the slightly showy side of the establishments.
 It's up to you, just know that if someone calls you a "Marina person", it's rarely a compliment.

 Presidio National Park.
 This immense green space, a former military field accessible from the marina, leads to the famous Golden Gate Bridge.
-It boasts beautiful, unspoiled forests.
+It boasts some beautiful, unspoilt forests.
 Built from 1933 to 1937 between two rocky shores, the Golden Gate Bridge is one of the most famous bridges in the world, sometimes completely hidden byfog.
-On weekends, when the weather is fine, San Franciscans gather on Crissy Fields to organize picnics or bike rides at the foot of the red bridge.
+On weekends, when the weather's fine, San Franciscans gather on Crissy Fields to organize picnics or bike rides at the foot of the red bridge.

 SoMa, Mission, Castro and the South

-This area includes the sprawling Mission and SoMa neighborhoods south of Market Street, as well as the Castro district.
+This area includes both the sprawling Mission and SoMa neighborhoods south of Market Street and the Castro district.

 SoMa (South of Market).
-Located south of Market Street, this neighborhood experienced a veritable renaissance thanks to the Internet bubble, which attracted many young computer engineers working in nearby Silicon Valley.
-They preferred to settle in San Francisco to avoid the interchanges and the San Jose plain.
-There was just one condition: easy access to the southern freeway.
+South of Market Street, this neighborhood has experienced a real renaissance thanks to the Internet bubble, which attracted many young computer engineers working in neighboring Silicon Valley.
+They preferred to settle in San Francisco to avoid traffic jams and the San Jose plain.
+There was just one condition: easy access to the South Freeway.
 SoMa was the obvious choice.
-A former hangar and warehouse district, it was in the midst of a major rehabilitation program in the 1990s and early 2000s.
+A former hangar and warehouse district, SoMa was undergoing a major redevelopment in the 1990s and early 2000s.
 Major modern museums such as the SFMOMA (reopened in 2016 after a major renovation), the Yerba Buena Center and the Contemporary Jewish Museum were established here.
-Gigantic convention centers such as the Moscone Center have sprung up.
+Gigantic convention centers such as the Moscone Center have also sprung up.
 It's a trendy district, with big nightclubs, trendy restaurants and high-tech workshops.
 Young people who are making their fortune on the Internet are buying sober, zen-like lofts.
 Everywhere, it's the empire of design.
 But soon the computer euphoria comes to an end.
 Start-ups closed or went bankrupt, and the ever-rising prices in SoMa became a deterrent for many.
 The California dream is no longer to have a black-and-white duplex in the neighborhood.
 Some stay, sometimes by choice.
 Today, SoMa is still that gigantic urban sprawl south of Market Street and east of Mission, but it's no longer very trendy.
-You come for the museums between Mission and Howard Street, but you rarely go deep inside, unless you're taking in a baseball game at AT&T Park.
+You come for the museums between Mission and Howard Street, but you rarely go deeper, unless you're taking in a baseball game at Oracle Park.

 Originally, it was the Scandinavian neighborhood known as Eureka Valley.
 Then, at the turn of the century, a community of Irish Catholics settled around the parish of Holy Redeemer Church (corner of 18th and Diamond Streets).
 The Irish stayed until the 1950s and 1960s, when, newly enriched by the post-war economic boom, they decided to leave downtown for the suburbs.
 The neighborhood declined, as did Haight before it.
 It was the height of the Summer of Love, sexual freedom was at its peak, and both soft and hard drugs were taking their toll.
 That's when Harvey Milk, a young homosexual hippie, decides to leave the madness of Haight in search of a quieter, less expensive neighborhood.
 Like the hippies before him who left the beatniks of North Beach, Harvey Milk, his partner and another gay couple find the Castro, with its small Victorian houses and sunny microclimate.
 Rents were cheap, and by word of mouth, a whole community of gay men bought up the Castro's neglected houses.
 Today, most of the houses fly the rainbow flag, the stores are predominantly gay-oriented, and it's one of the most popular neighborhoods for partying after dark.

 Mission District.
-The Mission San Francisco d'Asis was founded in June 1776, in what is now San Francisco's Latino district, and gave its name to the city.
+The Mission District, now San Francisco's Latino neighborhood, is where the Mission San Francisco d'Asis was founded in June 1776, giving the city its name.
 The mission of Spanish Franciscans enslaved the Ohlone Indians on the territory and built ranches and farms.
 Time passed, the Indians were decimated and the Mission preserved: today it's the oldest building in San Francisco.

 It's also considered the headquarters of lesbians, and increasingly that of gays fed up with the demonstrative nature of Castro.
 It's a favorite place for young San Franciscans to dine or have a drink.
 Many artists have taken up residence here.
 Mission is a very spread-out neighborhood: the further south and east you go, the more you'll find the Latino aspect that has somewhat disappeared from the streets around 16th to 22nd Street.
 It's a bit far from the center, but it's one of San Francisco's not-to-be-missed villages.
-Come on Saturdays and take time to do nothing in Dolores Park before shopping for young designers, browsing the thrift stores, which are veritable vintage treasures, browsing the independent bookstores and enjoying a delicious burrito.
+Come on Saturdays and take time to do nothing in Dolores Park before shopping for young designers, browsing in thrift stores that are veritable vintage treasures, strolling through independent bookstores and enjoying a delicious burrito.
 We won't leave until late at night, after dinner in one of the area's wonderful restaurants and a night of drinking in all the trendy bars.

-Dog Patch and Potrero Hill.
+Dogpatch and Potrero Hill.
 Located east of Mission and south of SoMa, opposite Alameda Island, these two neighborhoods are booming.
 Trendy bars are springing up like mushrooms, and there are already whispers that this area will be the next Mission.
 For the moment, there are still many disused industrial sheds, but it's true that some bars are worth a detour.
-Articulated by a main street, Third Street, the Dog Patch district offers gourmet addresses and many surprises for art lovers.
-A more local and friendly atmosphere.
+Articulated by a main street, Third Street, the Dogpatch district offers gourmet addresses, and many surprises for art lovers.
+The atmosphere is more local and friendly.
+Don't miss the incredible new Minnesota Street Project, a contemporary art center spread over three hangars.

 Mission Bay.
-Following on from Dog Patch and Potrero Hill is the port district of Mission Bay.
-Increasingly modern, this area, which used to be mainly devoted to fishing, boat building and repair, is now home to a growing number of buildings and businesses.
-Not to mention the famous AT&T Park, where the San Francisco Giants baseball team play their games, and from which you can admire the view over the bay.
+Following on from the Dogpatch and Potrero Hill districts is the port district of Mission Bay.
+Increasingly modern, this area, which until recently was mainly devoted to fishing, boat building and repair, is now home to a growing number of buildings and businesses.
+And let's not forget the famous Oracle Park, home of the San Francisco Giants baseball team, from which you can admire the view over the bay.
 What's more, the University of California's medical research campus (UCSF Mission Bay) also lends a special character and a certain renown to this waterfront neighborhood.

 Haight and Golden Gate Park